elsheikh21/neural-appnp-wsd/README.md

-# Exploiting the WordNet Graph Globally by Integrating PageRank into Neural Word Sense Disambiguation
+# Exploiting the Global WordNet Graph in Neural Word Sense Disambiguation by Integrating Personalized PageRank
 <!--
 This repo hosts the work trying to achieve break the State of the Art (SOTA) in Word Sense Disambiguation (WSD) task by EWISER (Michele Bevilacqua & Roberto Navigli (2020)) by integrating their approach with Approximate Personalized Propagation of Neural Predictions (APPNP).
 -->